-Canada Investor Visa – Guide On All Business Immigration Programs
+Canada Investor Visa – Guide On PR Pathways

-Canada Investor Visa – Guide On All Business Immigration Programs
+Canada Investor Visa – Guide On PR Pathways

 There isn’t a specific program called Canada investor visa like other countries.
 Instead, Canada offers a variety of immigration streams that can be of interest to wealthy foreigners and investors looking to settle there or contribute to the country’s economy.
 These routes include the Federal Program, and the Provincial Nominee Program (PNP) streams.